act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 [activation]: https://html.spec.whatwg.org/#activation 'HTML Definition of Activation'
 [at the start]: #at-the-start 'Definition of At the Start of a block'
 [block of content]: #block-of-content 'Definition of Block of Content'
-[block of repeated content is collapsible]: https://act-rules.github.io/rules/3e12e1 'Rule Block of Repeated Content is Collapsible'
+[block collapsible]: https://act-rules.github.io/rules/3e12e1 'Rule Block of Repeated Content is Collapsible'
 [block of repeated content]: #block-of-repeated-content 'Definition of Block of Repeated Content'
 [document]: https://dom.spec.whatwg.org/#concept-document 'DOM definition of Document'
-[document has a main landmark]: https://act-rules.github.io/rules/b40fd1 'Rule Document Has a Main Landmark'
+[document has main]: https://act-rules.github.io/rules/b40fd1 'Rule Document Has a Main Landmark'
-[document has an instrument to move focus to main block of content]: https://act-rules.github.io/rules/ye5d6e 'Rule Document Has an Instrument to Move Focus to Main Block of Content'
+[document has instrument to main]: https://act-rules.github.io/rules/ye5d6e 'Rule Document Has an Instrument to Move Focus to Main Block of Content'
-[document has heading for main section of content]: https://act-rules.github.io/rules/047fe0 'Rule Document Has Heading for Main Section of Content'
+[document has heading for main]: https://act-rules.github.io/rules/047fe0 'Rule Document Has Heading for Main Section of Content'
 [focusable]: #focusable 'Definition of Focusable'
 [html web page]: #web-page-html 'Definition of Web Page (HTML)'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of Included in the Accessibility Tree'